jwcool3/WaveSpeedClient/docs/README.md

 - Restart the application
 - Use keyboard shortcuts to reset splitter positions

+### AI Prompt Advisor Issues
+If AI suggestions are not working:
+- Check your API keys in the `.env` file (CLAUDE_API_KEY or OPENAI_API_KEY)
+- Verify internet connection
+- Check the "🤖 AI Assistant" menu for settings and status
+- The application will continue to work without AI suggestions

 ## Contributing

 This application is built with a modular architecture that makes it easy to: